 Given the increasing popularity of scooters and mopeds in Florida in recent years, the number of accidents involving these vehicles has increased.

-One study from 2011, published in the journal Trauma, these vehicles have spiked in popularity by 60 percent in recent years.
+One study published in the journal Trauma, these vehicles have spiked in popularity by 60 percent in recent years.
 Study authors identified risk factors between severe and non-severe driver-related injuries in moped and scooter crashes in Florida and to identify risk factors that could be addressed.